 Member of security watchdog OSCE killed in Ukraine

-One member of European security watchdog OSCE's monitoring mission in eastern Ukraine was killed and two others were injured after their vehicle drove over a mine near Luhansk.
+One member of European security watchdog OSCE's monitoring mission in eastern Ukraine was killed and another injured after their vehicle drove over a mine near Luhansk.
 An American man was killed and a German woman was injured on Sunday morning, a spokesman for Austria's foreign ministry said.

 Comments